atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 6. Select `Products list`.
 7. Select `AWS Control Tower Account Factory`.
 8. Select `Launch Product`.
 9. Under `Product Version`, specify a `Name`.
-For example `member-account-team-a-dev`.
+For example `member-account-team-a-dev` or `member-account-foundation-dev`.
 This will be the name of the provisioned product in AWS Service Catalog and will not be the name of the new AWS account.
 10. Select `Next`.
 11. In `Parameters`, consider the following recommendations: